-The biggest shift in strategy this month has been to move significantly overweight the ASX Healthcare sector.
+The biggest shift in strategy this month has been to lift our exposure to the ASX Healthcare sector (+RMD, as discussed).
 We think our timing is just right!

-This sector has materially underperformed over the past year and by \sim 17% over the past six months alone, now trading at 23.5x prospective P/E. This is the lowest premium to the broader industrial market in well over a decade.
+This sector has materially underperformed over the past year and by ~17% over the past six months alone, now trading at 23.5x prospective P/E. This is the lowest premium to the broader industrial market in well over a decade.
 In an equity market where good quality industrial Defensive/Growth stocks are still expensive vs. history, Healthcare is currently the only sub-sector in that category that is trading back towards its long-run average.